 This memorandum outlines my leadership philosophy and generally describes values to which I hold myself, and the people on our team accountable.

-We are thought leaders in the evolving power of influence.
-Through our tools, we connect our customers with opportunities to achieve their goals in a thriving marketplace of goods, services, and ideas.
-They are willing to pay their hard-earned money for this service.
+We are Mustang Expediting, the finest team of transportation and logistics professionals in the world.
+Through decades of hard work, we earned our customers’ trust to deliver their high-value freight to destinations in the MidAtlantic and beyond with perfect precision: on time and intact.
+Our customers are willing to pay their hard-earned money for our service.
 We never forget that our livelihoods and ability to provide for our families ultimately flows from our customers and we appreciate them.

 The opportunity to serve in a leadership role is a great privilege.
 People in leadership positions understand that their power to lead ultimately comes from those who are willing to be led.
 To that end, we constantly work to earn the respect of our team by acting as role models and demonstrating our willingness to serve and sacrifice on their behalf.
 Leaders use their power responsibly, balancing the needs of the company and the needs of those led.
 We are soft on people, firm on issues.

 The two most important assets of a leader are sound judgment and a reputation for fairness.
 I hold all leaders, including myself to the highest standards with respect to these two attributes.

 I expect leaders to practice self-discipline and control at all times, know your team members and take initiative:

 - Leaders who are calm under pressure have a clear head to solve problems and will inspire the confidence of customers and team members.

 - Leaders must know the strengths and weaknesses of people on their team, provide them regular feedback, and timely evaluations.
 Know the status of your team throughout the work day.

 - I trust members of the operations departments to take initiative to solve problems.
 I will always back you providing your actions are within the framework of governing laws and regulation and our goals, and demonstrate sound judgment.